Headlines

 Back To The 80s Home Page

-1981 - Charles Rocket Was Fired From Saturday Night Live For Saying the "F" Word Live
+1981 - Charles Rocket Was Fired From Saturday Night Live For Saying the "F" Word on Live TV

 On February 21, 1986 9 1/2 Weeks Starring Mickey Rourke and Kim Bassinger Premiered in Theaters